 fenestration.
 Products classified as either vertical fenestration or skylights.

 vertical fenestration.
-Windows (fixed or moveable), glazed doors, glazed block and combination opaque/glazed doors composed of glass or other transparent or translucent glazing materials and installed at a slope of at least 60 degrees from horizontal.
+Windows (fixed or operable), glazed doors, glazed block and combination opaque/glazed doors composed of glass or other transparent or translucent glazing materials and installed at a slope of not less than 60 degrees from horizontal.
 Opaque areas such as spandrel panels are not considered vertical fenestration.

 skylight.
 Glass or other transparent or translucent glazing material installed at a slope of less than 60 degrees from horizontal.